SpinningVinyl/eakd/README.md

 make install DESTDIR=/tmp/eak-package-root PREFIX=/usr
 ```

-The broker's evdev and uinput implementation has been audited for Linux amd64
+The broker's evdev and uinput implementation only supports Linux on amd64
-and arm64 ioctl encoding and refuses to start on other architectures.
+and arm64.

 Builds made through the Makefile derive the version from
-`git describe --tags --always --dirty`: a tagged revision reports its tag, an
+`git describe --tags --always --dirty`.
+Packagers building outside a Git checkout
-untagged repository without a reachable tag reports the abbreviated commit
-hash, and a build containing uncommitted changes receives the `-dirty` suffix.
-Packagers building outside a Git checkout can set `VERSION` explicitly, for
-example `make VERSION=v1.0.0`.
+can set `VERSION` explicitly, for example `make VERSION=v1.0.0`.

 ## Distribution